guimorone/guimorone.github.io/README.md

 # Personal WebSite

-Personal WebSite using TailwindCSS and ReactJS
+Application using TailwindCSS and ReactJS.

 ## Dependencies